pilgrimbeart/synth/docs/source/introduction.rst

 Scenarios
 ---------
-These are stored in the ``scenarios`` directory.
+These are stored in the ``scenarios/`` directory.
 A set of examples is provided and you can change or copy these to suit your needs.

 A scenario file **must** contain:

  * "engine" : {} : which simulation client engine to use
- * "events" : {} : events to generate during the simulation run
+ * "events" : [] : events to generate during the simulation run

 Simulation Engines
 ------------------